13th Light Tank Brigade: Prewar period

-The 31st Mechanized Brigade was formed between May and September 1932 as part of the 11th Mechanized Corps in the Leningrad Military District at Stary Petergof near Leningrad from the 32nd Volodarsky Rifle Regiment of the 11th Rifle Division.
+The 31st Mechanized Brigade was formed from the 11th Rifle Division's 32nd Volodarsky Rifle Regiment between May and September 1932 as part of the 11th Mechanized Corps in the Leningrad Military District at Stary Petergof near Leningrad.
 It was commanded by Alexey Skulachenko from its formation until early 1935.
-One of the original two mechanized corps of the Red Army, the 11th was formed as a result of a massive expansion in Soviet tank production.
+One of the two original mechanized corps of the Red Army, the 11th was formed as a result of a massive expansion in Soviet tank production.
 Equipped with T-26 light tanks, the brigade had an authorized strength of 220 tanks, 56 armored cars, and 27 guns among its three tank battalions (the 1st, 2nd, and 3rd), a tank training battalion, a rifle battalion, an artillery battalion, and support units.
 To perpetuate the traditions of the 11th Rifle Division, the brigades of the corps received the honorifics of the former's regiments on 16 January 1934, with the 31st becoming the 31st Uritsky Mechanized Brigade after the 31st Rifle Regiment despite actually having been formed from the 32nd Rifle Regiment.
+The brigade inherited the honorific of the 31st Regiment, named in honor of assassinated Bolshevik leader Moisei Uritsky.
 During that year, the headquarters of the 11th Mechanized Corps and another of its brigades were relocated to the Transbaikal Military District as a result of rising tensions with Japan.
 The 31st was left behind in the Leningrad Military District and became part of the new 7th Mechanized Corps.

-Colonel Vladimir Gorev became brigade commander in February 1935 and after he was sent to Spain, Colonel Ivan Korchagin took command in November 1936.
-Korchagin was arrested in August 1937 during the Great Purge, which six other brigade officers, including the commissar and chief of engineers, also fell victim to.
+Colonel Vladimir Gorev became brigade commander in February 1935 and after he was sent to assist the Spanish Republican Army in their civil war, Colonel Ivan Korchagin took command in November 1936.
+Korchagin was arrested in August 1937 during the Great Purge, which also claimed six other brigade officers, including the commissar and the chief of engineers.
 Three Red Army men were also among those imprisoned, one being sentenced to six years on charges of discrediting the government by "speaking hostilely about the forms and methods of Soviet art".
-Kombrig Pyotr Kotov commanded the brigade until early 1938, when Colonel Viktor Baranov took over.
-Baranov, the final brigade commander, was one of many Soviet tankers who had been sent to support the Spanish Republican Army during their civil war, among them personnel from the 31st Brigade.
+Succeeding Korchagin, Kombrig (brigade commander) Pyotr Kotov commanded the brigade until early 1938, when Colonel Viktor Baranov took over.
+Baranov, the final brigade commander, was another of the Soviet tankers who had been sent to support the Spanish Republican Army, among them personnel from the 31st Brigade.
 When the Red Army armor doctrine shifted to concentrating tanks in tank corps, in June 1938 the 7th Mechanized Corps became the 10th Tank Corps, and shortly afterwards the 31st Mechanized Brigade became the 13th Light Tank Brigade.
-At this time, the brigade was also relocated to Porkhov.
+At this time, the brigade was also relocated to Porkhov in northwestern Russia.